Target-Aware Early Stage Ranking: TESR Training and Serving

+For Training we adopted a ROO (Request Only Optimization ) paradigm \cite{guo2025requestonlyoptimizationrecommendationsystems} whereas user side(RO) features and compute are deduped during training time across multiple impressions within the same user request, allow high efficient throughput and acceleration.

-The industry standard “Two Tower” model precomputes and caches all potential candidate embeddings using the learnt item tower, to address this issue \cite{Silvertorch2024}.
+For serving part (Figure \ref{fig:serving}), ESR models, by nature of their position within the Multi-Stage Cascading Ranking System, have a large number of candidates to be ranked per request.
+Computing item embeddings for each candidate will cause significant latency.
+The industry standard “Two Tower” model precomputes and caches all potential candidate embeddings using the learnt item tower, to address this issue \cite{xue2025silvertorchunifiedmodelbaseddemocratize}.
 During serving, the item POST ID is used to query from the cached embeddings to rank candidates.